Nadesri/Starter-jQuery-RequireJS-SVG/README.md

 A GitHub project page can be found at the following URL: https://nadesri.github.io/Starter-jQuery-RequireJS-SVG/

 # Items
-1. Registering SVG items to onclick events using jQuery's "click()" method
+1. Registering statically-created SVG items to onclick events using jQuery's "click()" method
+2. Dynamically appending SVG items to the DOM and attaching listeners via jQuery